fabiorinaldus399/gcode-tumbnail-generator-for-Simplify3D/README.md

 # Gcode tumbnail generator for Simplify3D and others
 Encode the image of the stl model in the gcode file.
-Compatible with Simplify3D and others
+Compatible with Simplify3D and others.

 # INSTALLATION (for windows)